 So, you’ve just launched your website, and you’ve written a fantastic piece of content that includes all of the right keywords and spicy phrases.
 Is it, however, sufficient?
 There are probably thousands (if not more) of articles out there competing for the top spot with those exact keywords.
 How do you make yours stand out from the crowd?

 The answer is (drum roll, please) content promotion.
-In this blog, Digital Googly US, a digital marketing company in New Jersey, shares helpful tips on promoting your content and driving targeted traffic.
+In this blog, Digital Googly US, a digital marketing company, shares helpful tips on promoting your content and driving targeted traffic.

 PS: You won’t need to spend any money on advertisements or have an existing audience or connections to get started.

 Find out where your target audience spends their time